sebfisch/java-data/README.md

     # hugo server --bind 0.0.0.0

-The site should then be available at [http://localhost:1313/java-data/].
+The site should then be available at http://localhost:1313/java-data/.

+You can run `hugo` without additional arguments to generate the site inside the `docs` folder.

 You can use your global git config in the container as follows.